msfs11/itsm/HR/Onboarding.md

 # Trial period goals
 - Assign a mentor
 - Set educational goals
-- Set a tasks
+- Set objectives
-- Track it
+- Track progress

 # Roles and duties during the adaptation period
 ## HR
-- To organize process and communicate the process
+- Organize process and communicate the process
-- To conduct adaptation meetings
+- Conduct adaptation meetings
-- To prepare materials for new employees
+- Prepare materials for new employees
-- To be open for communication
+- Be open for communication

 ## Line manager
+Line manager role is to:
-- To reduce uncertainty
+- Reduce uncertainty
-- To prepare a 1/7/30/90 plan
+- Prepare a 1/7/30/90 plan
-- To dedicate a time to meet new employee
+- Dedicate a time to meet new employee
-- Introducing a new employee to team members
+- Introduce a new employee to team members
-- To assign a mentor or to be a mentor
+- Assign a mentor or to be a mentor
-- To plan regular meetings
+- Plan regular meetings

 ## Mentor
 - Transfer of technical knowledge about the project and company customers